andrew/ultimate-awesome/README.md

 - [awesome-drupal-jsonapi](https://github.com/d34dman/awesome-drupal-jsonapi) - A collection of Json:API resources for Drupal .
 - [awesome-iOS-security](https://github.com/Dado1513/awesome-iOS-security) - A collection of iOS tools designed for security purposes.
 - [awesome-openxr](https://github.com/Elameri/awesome-openxr) - A curated list of awesome OpenXR resources.
-- [awesome-golang-repositories](https://github.com/ezeoleaf/awesome-golang-repositories) - List of the repositories published by Larry.
 - [awesome-banking-tech](https://github.com/gtonic/awesome-banking-tech) - A curated list of banking technologies and resources.
 - [awesome-SLAM-algorithm](https://github.com/Hardy-Uint/awesome-SLAM-algorithm) - SLAM algorithm.
 - [awesome-ai](https://github.com/hashborgir/awesome-ai) - Curated list of Awesome AI Generator (Free and Trial/Paid).
 - [awesome-effective-altruism](https://github.com/henryaj/awesome-effective-altruism) - A curated list of resources on how to do the most good.
 - [awesome-deep-learning-materials](https://github.com/hggeorgiev/awesome-deep-learning-materials) - Curated materials from Centroida's Deep Learning team.
 - [awesome-codemods](https://github.com/jelmer/awesome-codemods) - Curated list of tools that can fix your code for you.
+- [awesome-intuitive-physics-ai](https://github.com/jiafei1224/awesome-intuitive-physics-ai) - Reading list for research topics in intuitive physics for artificial cognition.
 - [events](https://github.com/learn-anything/events) - Awesome events.
 - [awesome-optics](https://github.com/Ly0n/awesome-optics) - A collection of online resources related to optics.
 - [ionic-anhembi-2021.1](https://github.com/mcf1110/ionic-anhembi-2021.1) - All the code produced at the "Mobile Devices" lectures for the first semester of 2021 at Universidade Anhembi Morumbi.